Mexico–Tunisia relations

-Mexico–Tunisia relations are the diplomatic relations between the United Mexican States and the Republic of Tunisia.
+The nations of Mexico and Tunisia established diplomatic relations in 1961.
 Both nations are members of the United Nations.

 History

 In 1881, the Mexican government first heard of Tunisia when it received information sent by its diplomatic legation's in France and Italy about the French protectorate of Tunisia.
 In 1956, Tunisia obtained its independence from France.

 In 1961, Mexican President Adolfo López Mateos sent a presidential delegation of goodwill, led by Special Envoy Alejandro Carrillo Marcor and Delegate José Ezequiel Iturriaga; to visit Tunisia to pave the way for establishing diplomatic relations between the two nations.
-That same year, on 17 November 1961, Mexico and Tunisia established diplomatic relations.
+That same year, on 17 November 1961, Mexico and Tunisia established diplomatic relations with Mexico accrediting its embassy in Paris for Tunisia.
 Since the establishment of diplomatic relations; diplomatic relations between both nations have been limited and have taken place primarily in multinational organizations such as at the United Nations.

+In 1994, Mexican Foreign Undersecretary Juan Rebolledo Gout paid a visit to Tunisia.
 In March 2002, Tunisian Prime Minister Mohamed Ghannouchi paid a visit to Mexico to attend the Monterrey Consensus and met with Mexican President Vicente Fox.
 In February 2005, Mexican Director General for Africa and Middle East, Hector Valezzi, paid a visit to Tunisia.
 In 2012, Mexican Director General for Africa and Middle East, Sara Valdés, paid a visit to Tunis to meet with the head of the African Development Bank (which was based in Tunisia at the time).
 In November 2014, the Mexican Director General for ProMéxico, Francisco González Díaz, arrived to Tunisia leading a delegation of Mexican business people specializing in the food, building materials and biotechnology industries and consulting services.

 In March 2015, Mexico condemned the attack on the Bardo National Museum in Tunis where eight Mexican citizens happened to be at the time.
 The eight Mexican nationals were released from the museum and none of them were harmed during the attack.
-In June 2015, Tunisian Minister of Health Saïd Aïdi paid a visit to Mexico.

 In November 2021, both nations celebrated 60 years of diplomatic relations.